mwarning/KadNode/README.md

 ## No Authentication

-KadNode also allows to just lookup a hexdecimal string and to get IP address as return.
+KadNode also allows to just lookup a hexdecimal string and to get IP addresses as return.
-This is a plain use of the DHT.
+This is the plain use of the DHT.
+The hexadecimal string will be cut down or filled up with zeros internally to fit the size the DHT uses (currently 20 bytes).

 ## OPTIONS